KammerKev/Microsoft-Defender-Lab/README.md

 ## 7. Hunting the Alerts with KQL (Advanced Hunting)

-Rather than only browsing alerts in the Incidents queue, I generated a couple more test alerts — including a classic **EICAR test file** (the industry-standard, harmless antivirus test string) — and used Defender's **Advanced Hunting** page (Hunting → Advanced hunting → *Query in editor*) to pull them back with KQL.
+Rather than only browsing alerts in the Incidents queue, I generated a couple more test alerts, including a classic **EICAR test file** (the industry-standard, harmless antivirus test string) and used Defender's **Advanced Hunting** page (Hunting → Advanced hunting → *Query in editor*) to pull them back with KQL.

 **First pass — basic alert lookup:**